reactphp/http-client/README.md

 Interesting events emitted by Response:

 * `data`: Passes a chunk of the response body as first argument and a Response object itself as second argument.
+When a response encounters a chunked encoded response it will parse it transparently for the user of `Response` and removing the `Transfer-Encoding` header.
 * `error`: An error occurred.
 * `end`: The response has been fully received.
 If an error occurred, it is passed as first argument.